Undergraduate Program Requirements

-Grade averages for departmental honors are calculated from the student’s departmental courses, including cognates taken at Princeton.
+Grade averages for Anthropology departmental honors are calculated from the student’s departmental courses, including cognates taken at Princeton.
 Recognition of cognates is approved by the Departmental Representative during course advising meetings.
 In the fall of the senior year a final review of accepted cognates will be completed at the request of the student; cognate status is contingent on the relevance of the course to the student's junior or senior independent work.
-To receive credit in departmental courses, Junior Paper, and Senior Thesis, a student must receive a grade of C or better.
+To receive credit towards the major in departmental courses (including cognates), Junior Paper, and Senior Thesis, a student must receive a grade of C or better.

 Honors are calculated according to the following weighting system:

 - Average grade in departmental courses (For the Class of 2015, comprised of ANT 201, ANT 301, ANT 390, and five additional courses, including cognates (For majors in the Class of 2016 and beyond, the average grade will be comprised of the required and elective courses, including cognates, under the new major.): 60%

 - Senior thesis: 25%